AdrianZablocki/crypto-app-mock-server/README.md

 This is Coin Market Cap developer proxy server with mocked chart data for the [`Crypto App`](https://github.com/AdrianZablocki).

-For starting using just run:
+For start using just run:

 ```bash
 npm i